annacprice/chipseq-window-extract/README.md

                           Column number for the start coordinate of the window -e COLEND, --col-end COLEND
-                          Column number for the end coordinate of the window
+                          Column number for the end coordinate of the window -c, --concat-fasta    Concatenate the final fasta files into one file

 ```
 chipWinExtract.py requires an input chip-seq tsv file, with columns for the name of each chromosome and the start and end window coordinates.
 You will also need the corresponding reference chromosomes to extract the sequence windows from.